Grade0/Strata-Jekyll-Theme/_posts/2021-01-30-My-projects.markdown

 date: 2021-01-30
 ---

-The following are some of my projects and assignments that I carried out during my studies at the Univeristy.
+The following are some of my projects and assignments that I carried out during my studies at the University.
 All the codes are available on my [GitHub](https://github.com/Grade0).

 <img src="https://github.com/Grade0/grade0.github.io/raw/gh-pages/images/pic01.jpg" class="fit image">